How to write a research paper

 After completing the first draft, condense the paragraphs into only topic sentences and read them one at a time.
 Be aware of paragraphs that seem to cover the same things.
 If two paragraphs discuss something similar, they must approach that topic in different ways.
 Check for smooth transitions between paragraphs.

-11. Write the conclusion
+11. Write the research paper conclusion

 The conclusion is designed to help your reader out of the paper’s argument, giving them a sense of finality.